Hans van Leeuwen

-Johannes "Hans" van Leeuwen (born 1946 in Gouda, South Holland) is educator, engineer, inventor, researcher, and entrepreneur.
+Johannes "Hans" van Leeuwen (born 1946 in Gouda, South Holland) is an educator, engineer, inventor, researcher, and entrepreneur.
 He is an emeritus professor of Civil, Construction and Environmental Engineering at Iowa State University and an entrepreneur in ethanol co-product development.
-His research and innovations have worked to solve various problems including, new water purification methods, a way of creating food and animal feed from waste, and a process in making the purest alcohol ever made.
+His research and innovations have worked to solve various engineering problems including, new water purification methods, a way of creating food and animal feed from waste, prevention of introducing feral species to coastal waters and a process in making the purest alcohol ever made.

 Early life and education

 van Leeuwen was born in 1946 in Gouda, South Holland, Netherlands.
 He grew up in South Africa.
-His experience growing up in South Africa helped him emotionally connect with the underprivileged living in developing countries and inspired his later work.
-He studied at University of Pretoria in South Africa and received all his degrees from the same school, including his B.S. in 1975 in Chemical Engineering, his M.S. in 1979 in Engineering and Water Utilization, a Graduate Diploma of Tertiary Education in 1983 and a Doctorate in Environmental Engineering in 1988.
+His experience growing up in South Africa helped him understand the plight of the underprivileged living in developing countries and inspired his later work.
+He studied at University of Pretoria in South Africa and received his B.S. in 1975 in Chemical Engineering, his M.S. in 1979 in Engineering and Water Utilization, a Graduate Diploma of Tertiary Education in 1983 and a Doctorate in Environmental Engineering in 1988.